elasticpath/epcc-cli/README.md

 # epcc-cli

-A simple project for interacting with EPCC APIs via the command line, the goal is simplicity and quickness for API and not correctness or compeletness.
+A simple project for interacting with EPCC APIs via the command line, the goal is simplicity and quickness for API and not correctness or completeness.

 ## Getting Started